mellowtechie/wond696-dante/README.md

 sudo systemctl status danted
 ```

-You should see something like this.
+You should see the following.

 ```
 ● danted.service - SOCKS (v4 and v5) proxy daemon (danted)